tansive/tansive/README.md

 ## 💡 Why Tansive?

 - **Secure Integration**: AI Tools and Agents need context from many systems, but integrating securely across different APIs is challenging.
-Tansive provides rule-based access control at every interface in your Agent pipeline.
+Tansive provides rules-based access control at every interface in the Agent pipeline.

 - **Reduce Operational Burden**: Deploy and manage AI Agents using the same GitOps processes teams use today.
 Tansive is cloud-agnostic and works across clouds.

 - **Chained Actions amplify risk:** When agents and tools call each other, small problems have a large blast radius.
 Tansive provides audit logs that capture the full tool call graph and policy decisions to help trace and mitigate risks.

 - **Defend against Security Vulnerabilities**: AI tools introduce new attack vectors like prompt injections.
-Tansive provides the tools to implement defense-in-depth security processes to keep your business safe.
+Tansive provides the tools to implement defense-in-depth security processes to keep businesses safe.

-- **Meet Compliance Requirements**: Companies must meet regulatory requirements (SOC2, HIPAA, PCI, Data Privacy).
+- **Meet Compliance Requirements**: Systems often have regulatory requirements to meet (SOC2, HIPAA, PCI, Data Privacy).
 Tansive provides policy-based control and tamper-evident logs for compliance and audits.

 ---